- UU – Utrecht University (the Coordinator)

 - Weizmann – Weizmann Institute of Science

-- Instruct (ESFRI) – Pan-European Research Infrastructure from the ESFRI Roadmap, providing expertise and access to high quality instruments for structural cell biology researchers.
+- INSTRUCT (ERIC) – Pan-European Research Infrastructure from the ESFRI Roadmap, providing networking, expertise and access to high quality instruments for structural cell biology researchers.
 Instruct is also a partner in iNEXT.

-- ESS (ESFRI) – The large European Spallation Source (ESS) research infrastructure (RI) from the ESFRI Roadmap will be a world first in the field of neutron production for analytical purposes.
-The ESS is also a partner in iNEXT.
+- ESS (ERIC) – The large European Spallation Source (ESS) research infrastructure (RI) from the ESFRI Roadmap will be a world first in the field of neutron production for analytical purposes.
+ESS is also a partner in iNEXT.

-- EU-OPENSCREEN (ESFRI) – EU-OPENSCREEN is building a sustainable European infrastructure for Chemical Biology, supporting life science research and its translation to medicine, agriculture, bioindustries and society, as part of the ESFRI Roadmap.
+- EU-OPENSCREEN (ERIC) – EU-OPENSCREEN is building a sustainable European infrastructure for Chemical Biology, supporting life science research and its translation to medicine, agriculture, bioindustries and society, as part of the ESFRI Roadmap.